-Exam (workshop): 6 hours (all students attend the 6 hours workshop)
+Exam (mini-conference): 6 hours (all students attend the 6 hours mini-conference)

 Indication of the participants in the module, particularly if they include several year groups, programmes or another type of co-teaching.

 MedIS students with a bachelor degree or other relevant bachelor degrees with basic knowledge in pharmacology.